Stock Tracker

-In this example, we use DBOS to build and deploy an app that tracks stock prices and send SMS alerts when the price of a stock crosses a certain threshold.
-We certainly don't want to miss a good opportunity to trade, so it's important this workflow is punctual and reliable!
+In this example, we use DBOS to build and deploy an app that tracks stock prices and sends SMS alerts when the price of a stock crosses a certain threshold.
+We don't want to miss a good opportunity to trade, so it's important this app is punctual and reliable!

 You can see the application live here.
 All source code is available on GitHub.